Clari3D logo

 </div>

-Custom JavaScript framework causal.js
+Custom JavaScript Framework: Causal.js

 Ajax

-Light MVC controller mvc.php
+Lightweight MVC Controller: mvc.php

-The API is defined with a PHP abstract class:
+More information about the API is defined with a PHP abstract class:

 <?php